-Slow living August To-Do list
+Slow Living August "To-Do" list

 My mum is a walking treasury of old Polish sayings and beliefs she learned from her mother and grandmother.
 I remarked how chilly the evening feels and that I perhaps should put a cardigan on, to which my mum replied with an old Polish saying, "Od Świętej Anki, chłodne wieczory i poranki."
 It roughly translates to